t2yf/t2yf/README.md

 # Hi there! ✨

 I'm Thamiris, a Computer Science student at UFPR and a volunteer at Ecomp (Junior Computing Enterprise).
-I'm curious and passionate about technology, how things work, and software development 😊
+I'm curious and passionate about technology, how things work and software development 😊

  - 🐧 Quality Advisor and Back-End Developer at Ecomp
  - 🐣 Currently learning Cybersecurity and Front-End Development